hg1337/homeassistant-dwd/questions_and_answers.md

 ## I'm using a third party weather card that doesn't support the new forecast mechanism.
 Can I continue using it?

 More and more third party weather cards are being updated for new the forecast mechanism, but there might still be some that have not switched yet.
 The good news is, you can most likely continue using them by creating a template sensor.
-The approach is basically to call the `weather.get_forecast` service to get the hourly or daily forecast and provide the result in a state attribute.
+The approach is basically to call the `weather.get_forecasts` service to get the hourly or daily forecast and provide the result in a state attribute.

 **Before you continue: This is only a workaround.
 The correct way is to do the necessary changes in the third party weather cards to work with the new forecast mechanism.**